JoleneKearse/GroceryList/README.md

 4. Repeat for `handleCheck` and `handleDelete` functions: cut and copy, and pass as props.

 5. Back in `ItemList.jsx`, destructure the props to gain access.
-Pay attention to any that are _greyedout_, like `setItems`.
+Pay attention to any that are _grayedout_, like `setItems`.
 A quick scan shows that it isn't used in this file (only used in the functions).
-So you can delete it.
+So you can delete it from this file.

 ![destructured props in Item List, with set Items greyedout](screenshots/ItemList7.gif)